All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Postpartum weight retention is an independent risk factor for developing type 2 diabetes and cardiovascular disease within the following decade

-If you have genuinely tried adjusting your diet and increasing your activity for several months and the scale is not moving, the issue may be hormonal and metabolic rather than behavioral.
-That is where medication enters the conversation.
+If you have genuinely tried adjusting your diet and increasing your activity for several months and the scale isn't moving, the issue may be hormonal and metabolic rather than behavioral.
+That's where medication enters the conversation.

 Prescription Weight Loss Medications Available to Postpartum Moms